Skip to content

 Make a Plan

-Cloud migration planning is a complex process.
+Executing a cloud migration strategy is a complex process requiring lots of planning.
 Yours should include the following elements:

 • Timelines: Cover each phase of the migration.